bbauska/JS-svg/README.md

 });
 </pre>

-We'll then set up our noise-related variables, along with a couple of randomized values that will determine our initial hue and the amount of times our loop will run.
+<p>We'll then set up our noise-related variables, along with a couple of
+randomized values that will determine our initial hue and the amount of times our loop will run.</p>

 <pre>
 // <i>Noise-related and randomised variables.</i>